CSC3107-P1-Peru/Week02-Lab/ai_log.md

 ### Response
-Yes, the ranking approach I provided is a genuinely different method from the code you pasted!

 Here is the breakdown of why they are logically distinct, which perfectly satisfies your lab's requirement to identify the country by a "second method":